cronokirby/kadht/docs/message_format.md

 The paper only specifies the outgoing rpc calls, and not the responses, which we do here.

+Unless otherwise specified, all numbers are in network (Big-endian) byte order.

 ## Message Format

 Each RPC call or response is prefixed with a header, specified as follows: